ctf-gemastik/penyisihan/crypto/k-1/writeup/README.md

 # Writeup

-Construct a lattice from equations below:
+Construct a lattice from equations below, but with `k` dimensions:

 ```
 (x1, y1)